Text only version:

 A review of the government’s 25 Year Bovine TB (bTB) Strategy, led by Sir Charles Godfray, was published in

 The report, which was commissioned by Environment Secretary Michael Gove in February, aims to inform future strategies around the government’s goal of eradicating the disease by 2038.
+The findings from the report include:

 • Evidence shows badgers do transmit bTB to cattle and contribute to the persistence of the disease.